 B-25J-30-NC SN 44-86697 "Killer B"

 The B-25J-30-NC SN 44-86697 now flying as "Killer B" was delivered on June 15, 1945.
+She was first test flown by North American test pilot James Malone on June 12, 1945.
+Total flight time was 45 minutes.
+On June 13, 1945, James flew her for her second test flight for a 155 minutes.
 Accepted surplus to military needs, she was initially flown to storage at Smoky Hill AAF, Kansas.
 In November of 1945, she was transferred to storage in Independence, Missouri.
 She was moved to Pyote, Texas in September of 1947.
 In October of 1951, she was removed from storage and overhauled at the Brookley Air Depot, Alabama.
 She was transferred to the Royal Canadian Air Force in January of 1952.
 The following summary of assignments are listed on her record card:

 |07/22/1945||Smoky Hill AAF, KS||Storage|